 Entering the Franklin Regional Council of Governments office on the 2nd floor of The John W. Olver Transit Center for the first time, visitors are often quite taken by the space’s unique combination of beauty, practicality, and sustainability.
 The building is certainly striking, inside and out, appearing to be both highly contemporary, yet somehow conventional.

 This impression is not so surprising, as Charles Rose architects chose traditional building materials — local stone, copper, and brick — in homage to the courtly, imposing brick buildings that line the Main streets of Greenfield— while also imparting in the building’s form the fluidity of the buses that slip in and out of the depot and the very the hills rolling behind it to the west.

 While saluting a traditional building style, these materials were primarily chosen for the properties they lend to the goal of net-zero consumption.
-In stretches along the reddish brown façade, unpredictable spatterings of bricks are left out, creating a kind of screen which helps manage the buildings exposure to the sun and regulates the heat entering the building in summer.
+It stretches along the reddish brown façade, unpredictable spatterings of bricks are left out, creating a kind of screen which helps manage the building’s exposure to the sun and regulates the heat entering the building in summer.
 These are just a few of the many details which contribute to the building’s energy-saving prowess.